Woman playing a cithara, circa 40BC, wall painting from the villa at Boscoreale.

 A shofar, the ‘trumpet’ that brought down the walls of Jericho

 Annoyingly, there are no images or carvings of musical instruments in Israel.
-So we have to rely on Egyptian, Assyrian and Aramean or Greek pictures and sculptures to get an idea of how they looked.
+So we have to rely on Egyptian, Assyrian and Aramean, Greek or Roman pictures and sculptures to get an idea of how they looked.

 To add to the problem, it’s hard to be certain about the words used to describe instruments in the Bible.
 Some terms, for example Nêbel (harp) and Kinnôr (lyre), are used interchangeably, although originally they described distinctions in size or in the number of strings.

 On the other hand, many statements or explanations offered by later writers are clearly unreliable.
 The Jewish historian Josephus, for example, solemnly states that there were 500,000 musicians in Palestine, clearly a wild exaggeration.